 Italian Madrigal Festival and Conference

 Saturday, April 16 and Sunday, April 17 9:00 am - 5:30 pm Presented by the UMass Amherst College of Humanities & Fine Arts, the UMass Amherst Department of Music & Dance, The Massachusetts Center for Interdisciplinary Renaissance Studies, and the Five College Early Music Program.
 This is a weekend conference on the Italian Madrigal at UMass Amherst featuring scholarly papers at the Renaissance Center on the 16th followed by concerts and round tables on the 17th.
-Keep checking back for and updated conference schedule and information on registration.
+Check out the conference schedule.
 Tickets for the concerts listed can be purchased at the door.

 Annual Swordsmanship Conference